 - Some people use urad dal in the tadka, along with mustard, but I usually skip that as I don’t prefer the upma that way.

-- The water: rava ratio mentioned in this recipe will yield an upma that isn’t too liquidy, but well cooked and slightly on the dry side.
-If you want a more gooey upma, you could increase the quantity of water you put in.
+- The water: rava ratio mentioned in this recipe will yield an upma that isn’t too dry, but well cooked.
+If you want a drier upma, you could decrease the quantity of water you put in.

 - My MIL sometimes makes upma without roasting the rava at all, which yields a more liquid, more gooey upma.
 I prefer roasting the rava.